rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 `[..]` take a string slice of the `String` that is equal to the whole string to match the signature of `hello`.
 This code without deref coercions is harder to read, write, and understand with all of these symbols involved.
-Deref coercion allows Rust to handle these conversions for us automatically.
+Deref coercion allows Rust to владение these conversions for us automatically.

 When the `Deref` trait is defined for the types involved, Rust will analyze the types and use `Deref::deref` as many times as necessary to get a reference to